 With roughly 100 student-athletes across both a men’s program and a women’s program — each participating in 7s tournaments in addition to a pre- and regular-season match schedule of up to 15 games — costs add up.
 From uniform kits, to travel expenses, and coaching staff wages, a top-tier rugby club like Cal Poly has a slew of costs in order to maintain our standing not just within our respective conferences, but nationally.

 Coaching and Staff Salaries — 48%

-The Cal Poly Rugby Club is one of the only “club” programs in California to employ full-time coaches — 1st-year men’s head coach Chris O’Brien and 5th-year women’s coach Zach Markow — and pay stipends to assistant coaches and managers.
+The Cal Poly Rugby Club is one of the only “club” programs in California to employ full-time coaches — 2nd-year men’s head coach Chris O’Brien and 6th-year women’s coach Zach Markow — and pay stipends to assistant coaches and managers.
 Assistant coaches Alex Frost and Andy Doukas assist with practices for the men’s squad, in addition to leading the B- and C-sides on match day.
-Former women’s player Hope Adams helps manage both clubs’ administrative duties.

 Uniforms and Equipment — 19%

-Student-athletes receive “kits” each season, which consists of Cal Poly Rugby-branded training shirts, warmup gear, shorts, socks, backpacks, and other miscellaneous gear.
+Student-athletes receive “kits” each season, which consist of Cal Poly Rugby-branded training shirts, warmup gear, shorts, socks, backpacks, and other miscellaneous gear.
 Merchandise is manufactured for players, alumni, and supporters to purchase at home matches, events, and fundraisers, too.

-The club has its own shed on campus where critical training and workout equipment is housed.
+The club has its own shed on campus where critical training and workout equipment are housed.
 Weights and barbells, rugby balls, hitting pads, resistance bands, sleds, and much more.
 With our student-athletes hitting the practice fields three times a week, plus match days on most Saturdays, equipment takes a beating over the course of the season.

 Miscellaneous — 14%